 Trade creditors are obligations to pay for goods or services that have been acquired in the ordinary course of business from suppliers.
-Accounts payable are classified as 'creditors: amounts falling due within one year' if payment is due within one year or less.
-If not, they are presented as 'creditors: amounts falling due after more than one year'.
+Amounts payable are classified as current liabilities if payment is due within one year or less.
+If not, they are presented as non-current liabilities.
 Trade creditors are recognised initially at transaction price and subsequently measured at amortised cost using the effective interest method.